DRF-TARPA1/BioSIM_server/README.md

 # BioSIM_server
-This project is a workaround Server App wrapper pulling data from bioSIM project for feeding Capsis's simulators.
+This project is a workaround Server App wrapper pulling data from NRCAN BioSIM project for feeding Capsis's simulators.

 # Authors
 * Mathieu Fortin